Understanding evaluation scoring

 Free Text questions are not scorable

-This might seem obvious, however, important to highlight when a criteria set only includes free text questions.
+This might seem obvious, however, it's important to highlight when a criteria set only includes free text questions.

 Evaluation criteria will be 0% weighting if all questions are free text